-Several services can interact with Argus in gLite; eventually every service that uses SCAS for users' validation can be migrated to use Argus.
-The site policies are maintained using the command papadmin.
+Several services can interact with Argus in gLite; eventually every service that uses the SCAS or a local configuration for users' validation can be migrated to use Argus.
+The site policies are maintained using the command pap-admin.
 By default Argus contains an empty policy and no one will be permitted to do anything.
 Basically Argus is designed to answer questions in the form of Can user X perform action Y on resource Z at this time?.
-If so, Argus gives a response to the PEP java client and the user can perform the action.
-If the request does not match to any appropriate access control policy then the access is rejected.
-Each policy is evaluated from most to least recent, the first policy that matches is the result returned by Argus.
-As example, if the first policy is a policy that would deny the access and then a new one is added that would permit it, the result of an authorization request will be permit since the permit policy is most recent.
+If so, Argus gives a response to the PEP client and the user can perform the action.
+If the request does not match any appropriate access control policy then the access is denied.